As an Amazon Influencer, I may earn commissions from qualifying purchases from Amazon.com.

 - Heat remaining oil in the skillet over medium-low.
 Pour flour into a shallow bowl, then beaten egg into a second bowl and bread crumbs into a third bowl.
 Dredge each chicken breast in flour, then beaten egg mixture, then breadcrumbs.
 Place into the skillet.
 Cook until golden on each side, flipping after 6-7 minutes.
 Do not crowd the pan.
 Repeat the process with remaining cutlets.

-- Remove from the pan to cool on paper towels
+- Remove from the pan to cool on a wire rack.

 - Grate the cheese and sprinkle over the chicken cutlets.
 Place the cutlets onto a baking sheet.
 Warm in a 400 degree oven for 5 minutes, to melt the cheese.